remla25-team17/model-service/README.md

 - `docker build`: This command tells Docker to create an image from the Dockerfile in the current directory.

-- `-t` sentiment-service: The -t flag tags the image with the name sentiment-service so it's easier to reference later.
+- `-t`: sentiment-service: The -t flag tags the image with the name sentiment-service so it's easier to reference later.

 - `.`: The . specifies the build context, meaning Docker will use the current directory (which should contain your Dockerfile and app code) to build the image.